-Martial Arts instructor pleads guilty to multiple sex offenses
+Martial arts instructor pleads guilty to multiple sex offenses

 Court records say Williams was a family friend to the victims.

+It is the policy of the Times Leader not to identify the victims of sexual crimes.

-The youngest victim was 4-years-old when Williams first assaulted her in 2007 and continued to 2008.
+The youngest victim was 4 when Williams first assaulted her in 2007, continuing until 2008.
 The earliest victim was 13-years-old when she began to be assaulted by Williams in 1995, according to Messinger.

 During Messinger's presentation of the offenses, Williams blurted out, "I kind of had no choice," which prompted Sklarosky to pause and ask Messinger and Williams' attorney, Benjamin Stanton, if Williams understood the plea agreement.